syncfusion-content/uwp-docs/uwp/Map/ShapeType.md

 ## Add shapes using point collection

-You can add more number of shapes on map by using [`SubShapeFileLayer`](https://help.syncfusion.com/wpf/maps/multilayer-support#subshapefilelayers) and `Points` collection property which contains the geo-coordinate points to draw a shape.
+You can add more number of shapes on map by using [`SubShapeFileLayer`](https://help.syncfusion.com/wpf/maps/multilayer-support#subshapefilelayers) and `Points` collection property which contains the Geo coordinate points to draw a shape.
 In shape file layer, there are three type of shapes available and it can be changed by using the [`ShapeType`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Maps.ShapeFileLayer.html#Syncfusion_UI_Xaml_Maps_ShapeFileLayer_ShapeType) property.

     1.Polygon
     2.Polyline